miltosmac/DCMI/README.md

 ![alt text](https://github.com/miltosmac/DCMI/blob/main/DCMI_Illustrations/No_of_Coefficient_Arrays_Generated.jpg?raw=true)

-This Figure presents the number of generated Effective Coefficient Arrays and their respective position on the four edges of the gird depending on the value of depth 𝐷. The squares marked with the same numbering utilize the same array.
+This figure presents the number of generated Effective Coefficient Arrays and their respective position on the four edges of the gird depending on the value of depth 𝐷. The squares marked with the same numbering utilize the same array.
 The white squares represent the intermediate ones, i.e., the ones calculated without any constraints.
 In the Figure (a), the design requires 25 distinct arrays, in (b) 49 and in